M66B/FairEmail/docs/FAQ-de-rLI.md

 See [here](https://support.office.com/en-us/article/pop-imap-and-smtp-settings-for-outlook-com-d088b986-291d-42b8-9564-9c414e2aa040) for Microsoft's instructions.

-Um ein Office-365-Konto einzurichten, lesen Sie bitte [diese F&A](#user-content-faq156).
+For setting up an Office 365 account, please see [this FAQ](#user-content-faq156).

 <br />

 <a name="faq15"></a>
-**(15) Warum wird der Nachrichtentext weiter geladen?**
+**(15) Why does the message text keep loading?**

-Der Nachrichtenkopf und der Nachrichtentext werden getrennt vom Server abgerufen.
+The message header and message body are fetched separately from the server.
 The message text of larger messages is not being pre-fetched on metered connections and will be fetched on demand on expanding a message.
-Der Nachrichtentext wird weiter geladen, wenn keine Verbindung zum Konto besteht (siehe auch die nächste Frage) oder wenn dort andere Operationen, wie z.
-B. das Synchronisieren von Nachrichten, ausgeführt werden.
+The message text will keep loading if there is no connection to the account, see also the next question, or if there other operations, like synchronizing messages, are being executed.

-Sie können in der Konten- und Ordnerliste den Konten- und Ordnerstatus überprüfen (siehe Legende für die Bedeutung der Symbole).
-In der über das Hauptnavigationsmenü erreichbaren Liste sehen Sie ausstehende Vorgänge (siehe [diese F&A](#user-content-faq3) für die Bedeutung der Vorgänge).
+You can check the account and folder list for the account and folder state (see the legend for the meaning of the icons) and the operation list accessible via the main navigation menu for pending operations (see [this FAQ](#user-content-faq3) for the meaning of the operations).

 If FairEmail is holding off because of prior connectivity issues, please see [this FAQ](#user-content-faq123), you can force synchronization via the three dots menu.